Grade Level: 5 (3-5)

-- Fill the first glass three quarters full with room-temperature tap water.
+- Fill the first glass three-quarters full with room-temperature tap water.

-- Fill the second glass one quarter full with room-temperature tap water.
+- Fill the second glass one-quarter full with room-temperature tap water.

 - Pour the colored salt water slowly into the glass containing the clear fresh water.
+Observe what happens.

-- If time permits, do activity again except put colored salt water in first and add clear fresh water on top.
+- If time permits, do the activity again except put colored salt water in first and add clear fresh water on top.
 What happens to the fresh water on top?
 Does it sink or float?

 Discussion Questions: Solicit, integrate and summarize student responses.
 Ask the students:

 - Would you expect water on different parts of the planet to be warmer in some places than others?
 Why?

 - Where do you think ocean water would be warm/cold?

 - How is ocean water different than water you find in lakes and streams?

 Activity Embedded Assessment